-The proponent will minimise the potential for dust generation and the emission of airborne pollutants by undertaking the following management measures, as required:
+The Proponent will minimise the potential for dust generation and the emission of airborne pollutants by undertaking the following management measures, as required:

-- Vehicle movements will be restricted to sealed roads. - Appropriate speed limits will be set and enforced. - Ground disturbance will be minimised as far as practical. - Vehicles and machinery will be maintained so as to limit exhaust fume emissions.
+- Unpaved road surfaces will be maintained as required. - Appropriate speed limits will be set and enforced. - Dust suppressions measure and spraying of the ore. - Vehicles and machinery will be maintained so as to limit exhaust fume emissions.